nspies/genomeview/docs/overview.rst

 GenomeView Tutorial
 ===================

+GenomeView is a python-based system for visualizing genomic data.
+This tutorial walks through visualizing a simple

 .. contents:: :local:

-GenomeView is a python-based system for visualizing genomic data.

 Step 1: creating the document
 -----------------------------